-- i) Medical ultrasound imaging should only be used for medical diagnosis. - ii) Ultrasound equipment should only be used by people who are fully trained in its safe and proper operation.
-This requires: - an appreciation of the potential thermal and mechanical bio-effects of ultrasound; - a full awareness of equipment settings; - an understanding of the effects of machine settings on power levels. - iii) Examination times should be kept as short as is necessary to produce a useful diagnostic result. - iv) Output levels should be kept as low as is reasonably achievable while producing a useful diagnostic result. - v) The operator should aim to stay within the BMUS recommended scan times (especially for obstetric examinations). - vi) Scans in pregnancy should not be carried out for the sole purpose of producing souvenir videos or photographs.
+i) Medical ultrasound imaging should only be used for medical diagnosis and /or as an aid to medical/surgical interventions.

+- ii) Ultrasound equipment should only be used by people who are fully trained in its safe and proper operation.
+This requires: - an appreciation of the potential thermal and mechanical bio-effects of ultrasound; - a full awareness of equipment settings; - an understanding of the effects of machine settings on power levels. - It is however recognised that ultrasound is a useful tool used for improving patient safety during procedures such as line and needle placement.
+Whilst users may not have a full understanding of the physical properties of ultrasound imaging, they must be aware of the need to limit examination times and only use equipment for the proposed medical purpose. - iii) Examination times should be kept as short as is necessary to produce a useful diagnostic result. - iv) Output levels should be kept as low as is reasonably achievable while producing a useful diagnostic result.

+- v) The operator should aim to stay within the BMUS recommended scan times (especially for obstetric examinations). - vi) Scans in pregnancy should not be carried out for the sole purpose of producing souvenir videos or photographs.